-The master copy of this is stored in SVN as the "help" module.
-This means to get your own local copy, just follow the steps on the "getting the code" page.
+The master copy is stored in the help directory in the JMRI code repository.
+This means to get your own local copy, follow the steps on the "getting the code" page.

 Within that, there are several file trees: